drush-ops/drush/README.txt

 LIMITATIONS
 -----------
+* Due to reliance on PHP's tokenizer, drush may not work well in situations where the PHP code for the Drupal code base is encrypted (refer to API.txt for more information).
+This is unlikely to change.
 * At present, Windows users are SOL.
 Patches that add Windows support in a non-detrimental (for Unix users), maintainable and well-documented fashion are welcome.
-* Due to reliance on PHP's tokenizer, drush may not work well in situations where the PHP code for the Drupal code base is encrypted (refer to API.txt for more information).
-This is unlikely to change.
+(Of course, y'all *could* just upgrade to a real operating system...)

 CREDITS
 -------